 What Is Self-Care?

 Before considering group therapy and self-care, think about what self-care itself is.
 These are deliberate actions you take on a routine basis to help support your overall health – mental, physical, and emotional.
 It allows you to find a balance between your mind, body, and soul.
 Self-care can involve good nutrition and exercise.
-It may include spending time working on yourself self-esteem.
+It may include spending time working on your self-esteem.
 In some situations, it can include journaling or reading.
 It’s all about working on you.

 Group Therapy & Self Care